CELAR/SlipStreamConnector-Okeanos/README.md

 ## Status

 The connector is in version `0.5.0-SNAPSHOT`, based on SlipStrtream version `2.3.4-SNAPSHOT`.
+We use Java 1.7.

 | Capability            | Status |
 |-----------------------| :----: |